94Uv20904/Group-18-Capstone-Project/README.md

 These statements will not be automatically be added to the database.
 Instead, they will move to the Review Queue for a final review.

 **Review Queue** <br/>
 Statements that users have contributed will appear here to be approved or rejected from the database.
 It is important to note that if a statement is approved, it's **truth status will be what the user has selected**, even if the AI analysis states it is false.
+Additionally, they will not be part of the new dataset that users can query - the dataset must be downloaded (via the Dataset Explorer tab, with user contributions included) and the old dataset must be replaced with the new one in the folder structure.
+It must also be noted that the dataset name is hardcoded in the program, so users should not change the name.

 **Batch Analysis** <br/>
 This is effectively, the same as Single Analysis.
 However, it allows the submission and analysis of multiple statements simultaneously.
 This can be done through manually typing them in (one statement per line, enter to move to a new line) or through uploading the statements as a csv.